woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v1/_product-categories.md

 # Product categories #

-This section lists all API endpoints that can be used to create, edit or otherwise manipulate product categories.
+The product categories API allows you to create, view, update, and delete individual, or a batch, of categories.

 ## Product category properties ##